Abdullah Abu Sayeed

-Abdullah Abu Sayeed (born 25 July 1939) is a Bangladeshi educator, writer, television presenter, and activist.
+Abdullah Abu Sayeed (born 25 July 1940) is a Bangladeshi educator, writer, television presenter, and activist.
 He is the founder and chairman of Bishwa Sahitya Kendra, a non-profit organization that promotes the study of literature, reading habits and progressive ideas.

 Early life

 Sayeed was born on 25 July 1939, to a Bengali Muslim family in Park Circus, Calcutta.
 His father was Azimuddin Ahmed, a teacher of English and Bengali literature, and a playwright.
 Their ancestral home was in Kamargati, Bagerhat District.
-Sayeed passed the Secondary School Certificate (SSC) exam from RM Academy, Pabna in 1955 and the Higher Secondary Certificate (HSC) exam from Prafulla Chandra College in Bagerhat in 1957.
+Sayeed passed the Secondary School Certificate (SSC) exam from Radhanagar Mojumder Academy (School & College), Pabna in 1955 and the Higher Secondary Certificate (HSC) exam from Prafulla Chandra College in Bagerhat in 1957.
 He later earned BA and MA degrees in Bengali from the University of Dhaka in 1960 and 1961 respectively.
+While studying at University of Dhaka, he organized, along with others, the birth centenary of the Nobel Laureate poet Rabindranath Tagore.